 Ranking the Best Actor Oscar Winners of the 2020s

-The decade is young and there’s still a lot to come, but let’s get the process started on this ranking anyway.
+The decade is officially halfway done!
+There’s still a lot to come, but let’s get the process started on this ranking.
 I’ll keep adding winners as they are announced and we’ll see how this list plays out by the end of the decade.
 If you want more in the meantime, feel free to browse other decades.

 Just a quick note on process: I will comment on whether or not an actor deserved their win but whether or not they were worthy of Oscar cannot in and of itself impact their place in the ranking.
 Also, these lists are fluid for me.
 I reserve the right to revisit and rethink them over time and make changes.
 The Academy is stuck with its choices but I am under no such obligation.